kbeech98/STM32-NUCLEO-H745ZI-Q/README.md

 - [ ] Water Pump I/O 120V Relay
 - [ ] Bluetooth Low Energy (BLE) RF
 - [ ] PWM OP-AMP LED Growlight
-- [ ] CMSIS - RTOS task and scheduling implementation
+- [ ] CMSIS - RTOS task and scheduling

 <h2>Copyright</h2>
 This project is licensed under the terms of the MIT license and protected by Udacity Honor Code and Community Code of Conduct.
 See <a href="LICENSE.md">license</a> and <a href="LICENSE.DISCLAIMER.md">disclaimer</a>.